-Solubility was determined according to the method proposed by [25].
+Solubility was determined according to the method proposed by Morr et al. [25].
 The water-soluble fraction was obtained using a simple water extraction (flour to distilled water 1:10), with constant stirring (150 rpm).
-The extracts was centrifuged for 10 minutes at 5,000 rpm and the supernatant was separated and filtered through filter paper Whatman No. 1 in a 100 ml measuring flask and finally dilute with distilled water to the mark.
-Aliquots of extract was used for determination of soluble protein by semi-micro Kjeldahl method [26].
-The determinations was carried out in triplicate.
-Soluble protein was calculated as percent of total protein of sample.
+The extracts was were centrifuged for 10 minutes at 5,000 rpm and the supernatant was separated and filtered through filter paper Whatman No. 1 in a 100 ml measuring flask and finally dilute with distilled water to the mark.
+Aliquots of extract was the extract were used for the determination of soluble protein by the semi-micro Kjeldahl method [26].
+The determinations was were carried out in triplicate.
+Soluble protein was calculated as the percent of a total protein of the sample.